hugbretLCF/documentation/content/applications/hr/recruitment/new_job.rst

 Job positions
 =============

-In the default :menuselection:`Recruitment` dashboard view, all job positions are shown, regardless of status.
-Current published positions with active applicants are shown, as well as job positions that have been created but have not yet been published.
+In the default :menuselection:`Recruitment` dashboard view, all job positions are shown, including positions being actively recruited for, as well as inactive positions.

-Each job position is shown in an individual kanban card.
+Each job position is shown in an individual Kanban card.
 If the job position is active and candidates can apply, then a :guilabel:`Published` banner will appear in the top-right corner of the card.